lambdaclass/consensus-workbench/README.md

 ## Example usage

-    # run a single echo server
+    # run a single-node server
     cargo run --bin single_node

     # on a separate shell, send key/value commands to the server